SabrunTheDev/Pokedex/README.md

    - Creates a Pokemon card using the fetched data.
    - Uses the `poke_container` to append the created card to the web page.

-### Colors

-Defines colors for different Pokemon types, used in styling the Pokemon cards.

 ### Pokemon Card HTML Template

 Defines the structure of a Pokemon card using an HTML template string.